programminghistorian/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 We also want to at least mention some of the key methodological aspects we cannot cover here.

 First of all, there is the aspect of documentation and publishing of Agent-based Models.
-There is a still developing, but already quite established method of formally documenting the complex beasts those models are, which is called ODD ('Overview, Design Concepts, Details') <a name="cite_ref_grimm2020"></a>[[Grimm et al. 2020]](#cite_note_grimm2020).
+There is a still developing, but already quite established method of formally documenting the complex beasts those models are, which is called ODD ('Overview, Design Concepts, Details')[^20].
 This is a document that lists all the features and design intentions of your model, with the explicit aim that others should be able to replicate a version of your model just from the ODD.
 Writing up an ODD can also help yourself understanding your goals as well as possible gaps in your model, too!

 Many models are published on [the website CoMSES](https://www.comses.net/about/), hosted by the Network for Computational Modeling in Social and Ecological Sciences.
 We recommend you to give their model library a browse, but also to publish your own models' code and ODD there.
 While it is not a platform geared towards historians (such a platform sadly does not exist, yet) it is a great place that encourages reproducability, reusability and even gives the opportunity for peer review.